palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 that we're up to date) are still much cheaper than a ``putUnlessExists()`` call.

 Conceptually, it is possible to engineer such a system that would avoid hotspotting and support range scans.
-There is also scope for this to produce a more compact representation than the tickets algorithm, as
+There is also scope for this to produce a more compact representation than the tickets algorithm, as we are currently bound by various quirks of the Atlas schema in Cassandra (such as storing a dummy timestamp for ``column2``, for instance).

 One disadvantage of this approach relates to operational complexity of backups.
 We currently don't have to take any explicit action to back up TimeLock when backing up an Atlas deployment; all the information from it that is